deiluca/cerebral_organoid_quant_mri/README.md

 - global cyst classification
 - local cyst segmentation

-For the implementation of the 3D U-Net the full credit goes to https://github.com/wolny/pytorch-3dunet
+For the implementation of the 3D U-Net, the full credit goes to Adrian Wolny (https://github.com/wolny/pytorch-3dunet).

 ## Prerequisites